michellab/a3fe/a3fe/data/example_run_jh/README.md

 ## Common errors at runtime
-* We need to set `cutoff type = PME` for charged molecules. otherwise, we get the error below.
+* [ERROR 1] We need to set `cutoff type = PME` for charged molecules. otherwise, we get the error below.
     ```
     ValueError: The ligand has a non-zero charge (2), so SOMD must use PME for the
     electrostatics.
 Please set the 'cutoff type' option in the somd.cfg file to
     'PME'.
     ```
-* we need to firt check the protein-ligand system to see if they look right.
+* [ERROR 2] we need to firt check the protein-ligand system to see if they look right.
 This error is likely due to 1. ligand is too flexible or mobile, 2. insufficient sampling in the ensemble equilibraiton, 3. poor ligand-protein contacts in the binding pose, 4. maybe the restraint method is too strict? try using mdanalysis-based method?
     ```
     INFO - 2025-08-15 23:57:14,823 - Leg (type = BOUND)_1 - Loading trajectory for run 2...
     INFO - 2025-08-15 23:57:23,586 - Leg (type = BOUND)_1 - Selecting restraints for run 2...